CPD Activity Accreditation Standards for the

 Part B: Educational Standards

-Educational Standard 1: The educational CPD activity must be planned to address the
+Educational Standard 1: The self-assessment program must be planned to address the

 - the development of learning objectives